dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		>RUTA_Ruta_graveolens@pg_00
 		>RUTA_Ruta_graveolens@pg_01

-* First we going to for make a copy of the alignments to a new directory so we can reformat them
+* First, we going to make a copy of the alignments to a new directory so we can reformat them

 		cp /data_tmp/$USERNAME/output/03_captus/04_alignments/03_trimmed/04_unfiltered/01_coding_NUC/03_genes/*.fna /data_tmp/$USERNAME/data/07_phylogenomic_analyses/01_clean_alignments

-* Now move to the new directory where the copy of the fasta files are located and use `ls` see make sure they are there
+* Now move to the new directory where the copy of the fasta files are located and use `ls` to make sure they are there

 		cd /data_tmp/$USERNAME/data/07_phylogenomic_analyses/01_clean_alignments

 		ls

-* Now we can format them using the the following loop
+* Now we can format them using the following loop

 		for i in $(ls *.fna); do